byteparity/liferay-asset-dashboard/README.md

 # Liferay 7 Asset Dashboard

-To get the liferay assets statistics such as Blog, Wiki, Document & Media, User's, Form's, and Web Content.
+Currently Liferay Administrator has to visit asset specific pages to gather the statistics about individual Assets.
+For example, to see view count and average rating for any document and media file or web content admin has to open individual document.

+With the help of Dashboard, Administrator can view all the Assets on single page along with all the relative attributes.
+Portlet has a searching and sorting feature.
+Portlet provides statistics about Web Content, Blogs, Wiki, Document and Media, Forms and Users.

 Asset Dashboard component has below capabilities.
-*	Configure display assets and date format
+*	Configurable assets and date format
-*	View Company wise total aseets count
+*	View asset wise total count
 *	View asset status wise total count
-*	View asset diffrent attributes like rating, like, dislike, status, version, total view, etc
+*	View asset different attributes like rating, like, dislike, status, version, total view, etc

 ## Environment

-* Liferay 7 - GA5 +
+* Liferay 7 - GA5 +, Liferay DXP
 *	MySQL 5.6 +

 ## How to use

 1. Download, build and install asset dashboard jar on your server.
 2. Check module status in liferay tomcat server using console log OR using gogo shell.
-3. Now add Assets Statistics portlet on specific page.
+3. Now add Asset Dashboard portlet on specific page.

 ![ScreenShot](https://user-images.githubusercontent.com/24852574/39044114-dafd5b82-44ac-11e8-9517-b19817fd7620.png)